 A blanket is easier to pack than a dog bed if you’re planning a trip.
-It’ll also help keep your dog calm in the car and strange places like a hotel room or a friend’s house.
+It’ll also help calm your dog in the car and strange places like a hotel room or a friend’s house.

 Protect your furniture

 Blankets also help shield couches, chairs, or your bed from dog hair and muddy paws.
-And unlike most furniture, it’s easy to toss a blanket in the wash.
+And unlike most furniture, tossing a blanket in the wash is easy.

 Help your dog regulate body temperature

 Don’t worry that covering your dog with a blanket will make her get too warm.
 When dogs are cold, they’ll snuggle under blankets.
 If they get hot, they can quickly push the blanket away.

 For this reason, a blanket is a better choice than a sweater or jacket that the dog can’t remove.

 Do dogs need blankets year-round?

 While it might seem logical that dogs need blankets during the winter, most dogs like the added comfort blankets provide year-round.